isabella232/document-services.en/help/usecases/signapi.md

 The next step is to discover the URL hosting the Web Form.
 The /widgets endpoint retrieves a list of Web Form data, including the hosted URL of the Web Form that you forward to your users, to collect signatures and other form data.

-Note that this endpoint returns a list, so you can locate the specific form by its id in the `userWidgetList` before getting the URL hosting the Web Form:
+This endpoint returns a list, so you can locate the specific form by its id in the `userWidgetList` before getting the URL hosting the Web Form:

 ```
   GET /api/rest/v6/widgets HTTP/1.1